Schmitty The Weather Dog Science Sing-Along Show

 Note: While earning his math/education degree at Purdue University, Ron helped put himself through school by playing sing-along piano and has the distinction of being a 3 time World Champion Ragtime Piano Player.
 Hence the musical thread throughout the assembly.

 Schmitty The Weather Dog has been on the Ellen Show, ACCESS Hollywood and on stage with Oprah in Central Park.
-Not just another pretty face, being a STEM star landed Schmitty The Weather Dog on the cover of the high-profile summer issue of the Hamptons Pet magazine with an article inside – “A Nose For The Weather: Canine Celebrity Schmitty The Weather Dog brings science and fun into schools.”
+Not just another pretty face, being a STEM star landed Schmitty The Weather Dog on the cover of the high-profile summer issue of the Hamptons Pet magazine.

-At the very end of the assembly, Author Elly talks about respect for animals and teaches the kids how to safely greet a dog.
+Near the end of the show, Author Elly talks about respect for animals and teaches the kids how to safely greet a dog.
 When possible, Schmitty The Weather Dog greets/sniffs students.

-After the assembly, the teachers are given Schmitty The Weather Dog Weather Facts & Song Cards to hand out to the students for class discussion and to bring home to stimulate conversation with their families.
+Schmitty The Weather Dog Weather Facts & Song Cards are handed out to all the children in attendance at the end of the show for class discussion and to bring home to stimulate conversation with their families.

-Click on the link below for Schmitty The Weather Dog’s blog about her fun visit to the Browning School in NYC.
+Click here for Schmitty The Weather Dog’s blog about her fun visit to the Browning School in NYC.

-Before leaving, Author Elly and Schmitty The Weather Dog get together with the top dog of the school to pose for pictures and paw-tograph a copy of their book for the school library.
+Before leaving, Author Elly and Schmitty The Weather Dog get together with the top dog of the school or theater to pose for pictures and to paw-tograph a book.

 Head Master Gregory O’Melia of the Buckley School in Manhattan poses with Team Schmitty The Weather Dog after their STEM Assembly.